 She became interested in film making while still in high school.
 She became serious about about creating a documentary about balloon release ceremonies while completing a masters degree at the University of Queensland,

 “It became clear to me that a lot of scientific studies are not publicised.
 When I learned about what was going on with balloons and sea turtles, I was very concerned I did a google search for information and found a lot of balloon industry propoganda claiming balloons were biodegradable.
 The scientific literature told a different story, though.
 At this point I realised that instead of going into a phd program to potentially create another study that would not be publicised, I would rather just help people to learn about the important science that has already been completed”.

 Carly is passionate about using documentary film making as a way to breathe life into science and make it understandable and relatable to a much greater pool of people.
 She is also a contributing writer for 1 Million Women and Enzyme Arts Magazine and has a website, Facebook page, Instagram account, and Twitter feed.
-She lives on Australia’s Gold Coast with her partner Sam and daughter Alice.
+She lives on Australia’s Gold Coast with her partner Sam and their two daughters.

 You can find more information about Carly on her website.